Cultivating a growth mindset

 As Founder and CEO of Crisp Video Group, I’ve watched these factors play out in my own organization time and time again.

-In just the last few years, we’ve experienced incredible growth and were named one of the Top 100 Fastest Growing Private Companies in Atlanta for 2016 and 2017, Best Places to Work, and listed on Inc. 5000’s list of America’s Fastest-Growing Companies.
+and were named one of the Top 100 Fastest Growing Private Companies in Atlanta for 2016 and 2017, Best Places to Work, and listed on Inc. 5000’s list of America’s Fastest-Growing Companies.

 More importantly, during this same time, we’ve had the opportunity to help hundreds of attorneys leverage video to set their law firm apart from the competition and become the obvious choice in their market.
 This privilege has given me valuable insight into the positive influence a growth mindset can have on a company.